OpenEvalProject/evals/manuscripts/elife-87949/v1/manuscript.md

 ## Results

-## A deep learning strategy efficiently identifies dividing epithelial cells in time-lapse imaging data
+### A deep learning strategy efficiently identifies dividing epithelial cells in time-lapse imaging data

 We chose to develop, and test the capability of, our model using the epithelium of the Drosophila pupal wing because of the optical translucency and genetic tractability of Drosophila, which makes it easy to generate tissues with fluorescently labelled nuclei and cell boundaries (Etournay et al., 2015; George and Martin, 2022; Mao et al., 2011).
 The Drosophila pupal wing epithelium undergoes extensive growth through rapid cell divisions early in pupal life (Athilingam et al., 2021; Paci and Mao, 2021), and can be imaged with high spatio-temporal resolution using live confocal microscopy.
 Drosophila pupae at 18 hr after puparium formation (APF) are removed from their brittle, opaque puparium to reveal the transparent pupal wing (Weavers et al., 2018; Figure 1A).
 The wing epithelium is a relatively flat 2D cell sheet, composed of two opposing cell layers, each one-cell thick.
 To analyse the cell behaviours involved in tissue repair, we use an ablation laser to generate sterile and reproducible wounds which heal rapidly within a few hours (Weavers et al., 2016).
 We further enhance reproducibility by localising our imaging and wounding to a particular region of the wing (Figure 1B–D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/87949/elife-87949-fig1-v1.jpg)

-**Figure 1.:** Drosophila epithelial tissue dynamics in vivo.(A) Translucent Drosophila pupa with the pupal wing highlighted in magenta.
+**Figure 1.:** (A) Translucent Drosophila pupa with the pupal wing highlighted in magenta.
 (B) The pupal wing (with magnified inset, B’, on the centre zone of the wing where we consistently image) with cell boundaries labelled using E-cadherin-GFP (green) and nuclei with Histone2Av-mRFP (magenta).
 (C) Magnified view of the pupal wing epithelium after wounding, with the white dashed line indicating the wound edge.
 (D) Schematic showing a cross-section through the upper layer of epithelium of the pupal wing, with haemolymph (insect blood containing haemocytes and adipocytes) beneath and rigid cuticle above (E) Multiple cell divisions (arrows) occur in the unwounded pupal wing epithelial tissue over the course of 8 min.
 (F) A cell division (arrow) occurs in a wounded epithelial tissue with the white dashed line indicating the wound edge.

 To gather training data to build an algorithm that can reliably detect cell divisions, we performed time-lapse imaging of unwounded and wounded pupal wings, with each movie lasting 3 hr (Figure 1E, F).
 We generated a z-stack (with z-steps of 0.75 μm in depth) that encompassed the entire epithelial cell layer at each timepoint, which we then converted to a 2D image using a stack focuser tool (Umorin, 2002).
 For the wounded imaging data, the wounds generated possessed a mean radius of 20 μm (ranging from 9 to 30 μm), with the smallest wounds closing 20 min after wounding and the largest wounds taking up to 90 min to fully close.
 Crucially, tissue wounding created several imaging complications that our algorithm needed to accommodate.
 Firstly, wounding led to the epithelium around the wound edge moving out of the original focal plane which reduced the image quality at the immediate wound edge.
 This loss of image quality was further exacerbated by a wound-associated reduction in the levels of the Ecadherin-GFP junctional reporter (Figure 1E, F), which might be a consequence of the previously reported loosening of junctions in the migratory wound epithelium (Martin and Nunan, 2015; Razzell et al., 2014; Tetley et al., 2019).
 Secondly, wounding, by definition, leads to the accumulation of local tissue debris, including bright nuclear material.
 Motile immune cells and fat body cells, also with Histone2Av-mRFP-positive nuclei, are recruited to the wound and both of these cell lineages engulf tissue debris (Franz et al., 2018; Razzell et al., 2011); these motile and phagocytic (non-epithelial) cell types can be mistaken for dividing epithelial cells providing many opportunities for ‘false positives’.
 Finally, since pupae are living, developing organisms, they occasionally (and unavoidably) move during imaging, leading to sample drift in-between frames, and this also leads to the generation of false positives.